 Historically, there have been two different rates of CT – a higher rate for larger businesses, and a lower rate for smaller ones.

 During the 2018/19 tax year, organisations eligible for corporation tax pay 19% of their profits to the Exchequer.

 The Government’s aim is to reduce this rate further still – to 17% by 2020.

 How do you register to pay it?

-You have to register your company to pay Corporation Tax within three months of starting to do business.
+You have to register your company to pay Corporation Tax within three months of starting to carry out any business.
 The definition of “starting to do business” can include a wide range of activities, including advertising, buying and selling, and even renting a property.